NBA: Tatum, Brown too hot for Heat as Celtics roll on

 In Brooklyn, Kevin Durant and Kyrie Irving combined for 57 points as the Nets bounced back from their season-opening loss with a 109-105 victory over the Toronto Raptors.

-Durant scored 27 points while Irving led the scorers with 30 points – including five three-pointers – as the Nets overturned a 10-point third quarter deficit to claim victory.
+Durant scored 27 points while Irving led Brooklyn’s scorers with 30 points – including five three-pointers – as the Nets overturned a 10-point third-quarter deficit to claim victory.